What Merchants Should Know For Successful Chargeback Reversals

 • Proof the customer logged in, downloaded, viewed, and used a digital order (using IP address)

-• Evidence the customer accepted the merchant’s service, return, and refund policies
+• Evidence the customer accepted the business’ service, return and refund policies

 • Documentation showing the customer was notified about any upcoming recurring purchases